 Bible journaling is a thing right now.
 Instagram is filled with photos of people strategically placing their margin drawings alongside their coffee cup and a vase of flowers.

-Just in time for Christmas, three new margins for you to use in your Journal Bible.
+Just in time for Christmas, here are three new margins for you to use in your Journal Bible and Christmas hymn coloring pages.
 Enjoy!

 We hope you are enjoying journaling while you read your Bible.
 Here are some more great Bible marginalia from Pat Maier.
 Enjoy!